Fidget-Spinner/Fidget-Spinner.github.io/_posts/2025-12-24-no-longer-sorry.md

 [PR for this](https://github.com/python/cpython/pull/143068)
 on MSVC over the finish line.
 I also want to sincerely thank the MSVC team.
 I can't say this enough: they have been a joy to work with and
 I'm very impressed by what they've done, and I want to congratulate them on releasing Visual Studio 2026.
+This feature was made possible thanks to new feaetures in Visual Studio 2026, and would not have been achievable with prior Visual Studio versions.

 This is now listed in the What's New for 3.15 notes:
 > Builds using Visual Studio 2026 (MSVC 18) may now use the new tail-calling interpreter.
 Results on an early experimental MSVC compiler reported roughly 15% speedup on the geometric mean of pyperformance on Windows x86-64 over the switch-case interpreter.
 We have observed speedups ranging from 15% for large pure-Python libraries to 40% for long-running small pure-Python scripts on Windows.
 (Contributed by Chris Eibl, Ken Jin, and Brandt Bucher in gh-143068.
 Special thanks to the MSVC team including Hulon Jenkins.)